Assessment process for new carers

 - Step 1: Express interest in becoming a foster or kinship carer

-Contact Foster Carers Association NT (FCANT) and/or DCF to express interest in becoming a carer.
+Contact Foster and Kinship Carers Association NT advocates to express interest in becoming a carer.
 It is a good idea to have a telephone or face to face conversation with one of our advocates prior to applying to become a foster or kinship carer.
 Interested parties can complete the Foster Carers Association NT Membership and Carer Expression of Interest form to commence the application process.

 - Step 2: Pre-assessment Screening Checks